Screenshot 2026-03-03 at 09.41.31.png

 A film by Adrian Howell.
 Original score by Lorenz Weber.
 Featuring Roger Rominger.

-Fexer is developed with support from: Lia Rumantscha, Gemeinde Sils/Segl, Pro Fex, GKB, Forum Engadin & Biblioteca Engiadinaisa.
+Fexer is developed & produced with support from: Lia Rumantscha, Gemeinde Sils/Segl, Pro Fex, GKB, Forum Engadin, Kulturstiftung St. Moritz, Repower & Biblioteca Engiadinaisa.

 Support